viltgroup/minium/minium-docs/slate/source/includes/introduction/_minium-best-practices.md

 Yet, that code is not perfect yet: when no more items exist in the shopping cart, Minium will wait until a timeout at `removeBtns.checkForExistence()` and only then it will return false, breaking the `while` loop.

-On the other end, if we try to check immediatelly for the existence of `removeBtns` (with `removeBtns.checkForExistence("immediate")`), that could cause some problems.
+On the other hand, if we try to check immediatelly for the existence of `removeBtns` (with `removeBtns.checkForExistence("immediate")`), that could cause some problems.
 Let's, for instance, make things even harder: consider that every time we remove an element of the shopping cart, the shopping cart is refreshed dynamically (an element `.loading` will be displayed).